LuzGiomar/LuzGiomar/README.md

 - 🌱 I`am currently learning about typescript
 - 🧑🏾‍🤝‍🧑🏿 I`am looking to collaborate on open-source projec base on fun and and knowledge-sharing
+- 🤔 I`am looking for help with people whoa has best experience in using programming
+- 💬 Ask me about life goalds, tecnology development, and books
-- 📫 contate-me no email: coachingluz@gmail.com
+- 📫 How to reach me coachingluz@gmail.com
-- 😄 Pronouns: ela/dela
+- 😄 Pronouns: she/hers

 <div>
   <a href="https://github.com/luzgiomar">